raoconnor/raoconnor.github.io/_posts/2025-12-10-Migration-to-Nutanix-Part-1.md

 http://portal.nutanix.com/page/downloads?product=move

 As I am running AHV is downloaded the Move ZIP file for AHV

 ![move](https://raoconnor.github.io/docs/assets/images/move-1.png)

 Unzip the move qcow2 file
 From Prism Central - > Settings and Images upload as DISK with Bus Type as SCSI

 ![move](https://raoconnor.github.io/docs/assets/images/move-2.png)

 Wait for the image to upload and turn ACTIVE

 ![move](https://raoconnor.github.io/docs/assets/images/move-3.png)

 Create a new VM, cloning the image to create a new disk

 ![move](https://raoconnor.github.io/docs/assets/images/move-4.png)

+The next step requires DHCP is active in the environment Power on the VM, wait for the move instance to obtain an IP, open a web browser such as chrome and navigate to the instance Accept the license agreement and access Move

 ![move](https://raoconnor.github.io/docs/assets/images/move-5.png)

+Once have accessed the Move console Add Environments In my case I have two source environments, and esx server and a hyper-v server There are some additional actions needed for both

+For ESX a VDDK library needs to be downloaded from Broadcom

 ![move](https://raoconnor.github.io/docs/assets/images/move-6.png)